Krezme/Building-System/README.md

 Automatic Scrollable Panels UI (Left and Right) that is filled depending the requirements of the system

 ## Planned Features

+Making HouseUpgradeInfo.cs to inherit a parent script.
+This will allot the Default HouseUpgradeInfo to only contain the NextHouses List.
+This will remove the not essential fields from inside the Default HouseUpgradeInfo SO.

 Buildings will generate resources (Depending on the building).